 exploring how actions affect others.

-Targets: Empathy, flexible thinking, emotional awareness
+Empathy, flexible thinking, emotional awareness

 Children practise responding to challenging social situations in constructive ways.